Avraham Lanir: Air Force Career

 Lanir enlisted in the Israel Defense Forces in 1959, training to become a fighter pilot.
 As a cadet in a pilot course he excelled throughout the course and later became known for his coolness and perfect performance during an exercise that simulates falling into captivity.

 In 1963, when he was serving as an instructor at a flight school, his plane, a Fuoga Magister type, collided with a Sud Aviation Vautour plane during a night flight over the area of the meteorological station in Beit Dagan.
-Lanir managed to abandon the plane, which was not equipped with an ejection seat, but the camper sitting in the front seat was killed when the plane crashed near Kibbutz Givat Brenner.
+Lanir managed to abandon the plane, which was not equipped with an ejection seat, but the trainee sitting in the front seat was killed when the plane crashed near Kibbutz Givat Brenner.
 This was the first aerial abandonment of this model in the service of the Israeli Air Force since the aircraft entered service in 1956, after several successful abandonments in other air forces.

 In 1965 Lanir was sent to study electrical engineering at the Technion – Israel Institute of Technology, from which he graduated in 1969.
 He was thereafter appointed to test pilot the "Technolog," the prototype that preceded the IAI Kfir.

 He flew the Dassault Mirage III with 117 Squadron and on April 6, 1967, scored his first aerial kill in a major skirmish along the Syrian border which ended with the downing of six Syrian jets.
 Lanir, flying Mirage 60, downed a SAF MiG-21 with cannon fire after closing in to a distance of 200 meters.
 The MiG exploded and Lanir flew right through the fireball, covering his aircraft with soot.
 Initially blinded, enough soot was eventually blown off his canopy to afford Lanir a safe landing at Ramat David.
 The scorched aircraft earned the nickname "Black Mirage", and Lanir flew it once again during Operation Focus on June 5, 1967, when he participated in a strike against the Egyptian air base at Fayid.
 The aircraft was lost 2 days later over Iraq.